Page Map - I Mary Coredemptrix within the Opera Dogmatica of Saint Alfonso - II In The Glories of Mary

 Mary Coredemptrix

-The Crystalline Echo: Beyond the Glories of Mary
+I The Crystalline Echo: Beyond the Glories of Mary, the Opera Dogmatica of Saint Alfonso

 For decades, the study of St. Alphonsus Maria de Liguori has undergone a "Renaissance," similar to the monumental breakthroughs of Father Rey-Mermet, C.Ss.R.
 We have rediscovered Alphonsus the Pastor, the Lawyer, and the Moralist.
 But today, we stand on the threshold of a final, definitive discovery—one that has been hiding in plain sight within the Opera Dogmatica of Saint Alfonso.